barakbarlevi/RT-Ballistic-Analyzer/README.md

 Make sure g++ is installed on your machine:\
 `g++ --version`
 ###### 2. Google Earth application
-Download the latest version of the Google Earth app to your machine.
+Download and install the latest version of the Google Earth app to your machine.
 For 64 bit systems:
 ```
 sudo wget http://dl.google.com/dl/earth/client/current/google-earth-stable_current_amd64.deb
 sudo dpkg -i google-earth-stable*.deb